 5. Failure wasn’t considered shameful, but a normal part of learning.
 Students who were having difficulty with schoolwork were given the best help available until they caught up.
 In Poland, students were graded on a 1 to 5 system (lowest grade being 1, and the top a 5.)
 An American exchange student in Poland observed that when students’ exam scores were announced in front of the class, no one ever got a 5, and none of the students seemed too bothered about it.
 “If the work was hard, routine failure was the only way to learn.”
-Ripley uses examples to compare that to the American system, and shows that many educators believe failure in American school is demoralizing, and to be avoided at all costs.
+Ripley uses examples to compare that to the American system and shows that many educators believe failure in American schools is demoralizing, and to be avoided at all costs.

 6. Math skills are vital in the modern world, and more value must be placed on math education in schools.
 Math is a very strong predictor of future earnings, with math skills becoming more and more valuable in the global economy.
 Ripley laments the pervasive idea in the U.S. that math is an innate ability, and that you’re either good at it or you aren’t.
 As a counterpoint, the education superpowers treat math as a skill that is developed through hard work and perseverance.
 These countries believe that with the right teachers, who have strong math training themselves, children’s math scores will improve.
-This is because there is a strong relationship between a teachers ability in math and the students results.
+This is because there is a strong relationship between a teacher’s ability in math and the student’s results.

 A Finnish teacher needs a master’s degree in math to teach.
-In North America, many teachers have liberal arts based backgrounds, and they aren’t necessarily as strong in math.
+In North America, many teachers have liberal arts-based backgrounds, and they aren’t necessarily as strong in math.
 Because math lessons build upon what has come before, if a student doesn’t understand a particular concept, it’s easy to fall behind quickly and become discouraged.
-In the high performing countries, children are not allowed to give up on math, as they are in American schools.
+In high performing countries, children are not allowed to give up on math, as they are in American schools.
 It is regarded as a skill that must be learned.

-7. Teaching higher-order thinking and reasoning is extremely important.
+7. Teaching higher-order thinking and reasoning is critical.
 The Smartest Kids in the World spends a lot of time stressing the importance of math in schools, and reminding the reader that math isn’t just math: “Math is a language of logic.
 It is a disciplined, organized way of thinking.
 There is a right answer; there are rules that must be followed.”
 Since more and more jobs are requiring these kinds of skills, kids need to be able to adapt and be prepared for the modern job market.

-9. What parents do at home to help their kids matters more than what parents do at school to help their kids.
+9. What parents do at home to help their kids matter more than what parents do at school to help their kids.
 The common idea in North American society is that the more involved a parent is with their child’s school, the better the child will do at school.
 Ripley, however, found that volunteering or fundraising for the school has little or no effect on children’s PISA scores.
-Her research showed that what’s more important is very simple: reading to kids every day when they are young, and then engaging them in conversation as they get older, about things that matter and will get them thinking.
+Her research showed that what’s more important is very simple: reading to kids every day when they are young and then engaging them in conversation as they get older, about things that matter, and will get them thinking.
 Getting kids to become strong readers and thinkers is strongly influenced by what the parents do at home, not at school.

-If you are interested in education and what it takes to make a great system The Smartest Kids in the World: And How They Got That Way is a great read and well worth picking up.
+If you are interested in education and what it takes to make a great system, The Smartest Kids in the World: And How They Got That Way is a great read and well worth picking up.

 ***The appendix of the book includes advice for on what to look for when choosing a school: